Driving Test Report Explained

 25 Position / normal stops

 Choose a safe, legal and convenient place to stop, close to the edge of the road, where you will not obstruct the road and create a hazard.
 You should know how and where to stop without causing danger to other road users.
+See parking up on the left.

 26 Awareness / planning

 You must be aware of other road users at all times.
 You should always think and plan ahead so you can judge what other road users are going to do, predict how their actions will affect you and react in good time.
 Anticipate road and traffic conditions, and act in good time, rather than reacting to them at the last moment.
 Take particular care to consider the actions of the more vulnerable groups of road users such as pedestrians, cyclists, motorcyclists and horse riders.
+See anticipation and planning.

 27 Ancillary controls